What Do the New NIST Password Guidelines Mean for Cloud Security?

 How were the passwords invented and why do we need them at all?

-But how did the password come into our lives?
+How did the password come into our lives?
 In the early 1960s, MIT wanted to allow different researchers to work on the same mainframe computer (IBM 7094).
-For this purpose, they created different accounts for the users and set a different password for each user (I wonder - were these Pass0, Pass1, Pass2?).
+For this purpose, they created different accounts for the users with different password for each user (I wonder- were these Pass0,Pass1, Pass2?).
+Since then, the password has remained one of the most basic information security measures.
+Today, with the internet and smartphones being an integral part of our everyday lives, we now use passwords all the time.

 How does a password work?
-At the most basic level, the system we wish to access (let’s say – a Netflix account) has to create an account in our name.
+At the most basic level, the system we wish to access (let's say - a Netflix account) has to create an account in our name.
 In order to log into the account, we will identify ourselves so that the system knows that it is us.
-To do this, we tell the system who we are (the username – usually it will be our email) and then we give it a piece of information that only we know- the password.
+To do this, we tell the system who we are (the username - usually it will be our email) and then we give it a piece of information that only we know - the password.
 The system will check that the password we entered matches the password associated with our user and if there’s a match, we will be allowed to log into the account.

 Simple and easy.
 But sometimes, too easy.